CiscoSecurity/sxo-05-security-workflows/docs/workflows/secure-cloud-analytics/0007-handle-aws-ssh-quarantine-approvals.md

 ## Requirements
 * The following [system atomics]({{ site.baseurl }}/atomics/system) are used by this workflow:
-	* Webex Teams - Post Message to Room
+	* Webex - Post Message to Room
-	* Webex Teams - Search for Room
+	* Webex - Search for Room
 * The following atomic actions must be imported before you can import this workflow:
 	* None
 * The [targets](#targets) and [account keys](#account-keys) listed at the bottom of the page
-* A Webex Teams access token and room name to post messages to
+* Cisco Webex
 * Amazon Web Services (AWS)

 ---